vkrishnaswam/dotfiles/README.md

-A bunch of dot files which i'm currently using
+A bunch of dot files which currently use
 ==============================================
 1) oh-my-zsh for zsh-5.3.1
 2) neovim-0.3.0